 Doctors trained in heart disease (cardiologists) have experience and expertise evaluating and treating people with hypertrophic cardiomyopathy in the Hypertrophic Cardiomyopathy Clinic at Mayo Clinic.
-Hypertrophic cardiomyopathy (HCM) is a disease in which the heart muscle becomes abnormally thick, and it is usually caused by gene mutations.
+Hypertrophic cardiomyopathy (HCM) is a disease in which the heart muscle becomes abnormally thick, and it is usually inherited.
 HCM affects 1 in 500 Americans.

 Hypertrophic cardiomyopathy affects each person differently.
-Cardiologists and other staff in Mayo Clinic's Hypertrophic Cardiomyopathy Clinic work closely with you to develop an individualized treatment plan for your condition.
+Cardiologists and other staff in Mayo Clinic's Hypertrophic Cardiomyopathy Clinic work closely with you to develop an individualized treatment plan.

 Mayo doctors evaluate and treat more than 1,400 people with hypertrophic cardiomyopathy each year.
 Doctors trained in pediatric cardiology (pediatric cardiologists) and heart surgery (cardiovascular surgeons) treat children with hypertrophic cardiomyopathy at Mayo Clinic's campus in Minnesota.

-In the Hypertrophic Cardiomyopathy Clinic, cardiologists trained in the diagnosis and treatment of hypertrophic cardiomyopathy will provide you with a comprehensive assessment and conduct diagnostic tests to determine the most appropriate therapy for your condition.
+In the Hypertrophic Cardiomyopathy Clinic, cardiologists trained in the diagnosis and treatment of hypertrophic cardiomyopathy will provide you with a comprehensive assessment and conduct diagnostic tests to determine the most appropriate therapy for you.

-A multidisciplinary team of doctors trained in cardiovascular diseases, heart surgery (cardiovascular surgery), hereditary conditions (genetics) and other areas collaborate to provide you with coordinated care.
+A multidisciplinary team of specialists in cardiovascular diseases, heart surgery (cardiovascular surgery), hereditary conditions (genetics) and other areas collaborate to provide you with coordinated care.
 If you need a consultation for a related medical condition, doctors from many areas can be brought together to examine your condition.

 The staff will evaluate you and the unique aspects of your condition at follow-up visits.
 Following your first appointment, knowledgeable clinic staff is available by phone for your questions or concerns.

-Mayo doctors have experience treating hypertrophic cardiomyopathy with many treatments, including cardiovascular procedures such as septal ablation and septal myectomy.
-Mayo Clinic is among a small number of centers in the world offering septal myectomy as a treatment for hypertrophic cardiomyopathy.
+Mayo Clinic doctors are experts in treating hypertrophic cardiomyopathy, Fabry's disease and left ventricle noncompaction.
+They will talk with you about a range of cardiovascular treatment options.
+Mayo Clinic is among a small number of medical centers in the world offering septal myectomy as a treatment for hypertrophic cardiomyopathy.